raphaelameaume/fragment/docs/guide/using-existing-p5js-sketches.md

 }
 ```

-8. Great!
-Now let's tell Fragment that we are using p5.js.
-Add this line at the end of the file:
+8. Finally, notify Fragment that p5.js is being used by adding at the end of the file:

 ```js
 export let rendering = "p5";
 ```

-If you are using p5 in WebGL mode, you want to tell Fragment to use the P5GLRenderer instead:
+For WebGL mode:

 ```js
 export let rendering = "p5-webgl";
 ```

-9. You can now start Fragment from the command line:
+9. Launch Fragment:

 ```bash
 fragment sketch.js
 ```

-You should see your sketch inside Fragment interface.
-You can update the width and the height under the "Parameters" section.
+The sketch should now appear inside the Fragment interface, with editable width and height parameters.

-10. Let's create a slider for the two existing variables at the top of our sketch `outsideRadius` and `insideRadius`.
-You can do so by adding a new export in the sketch file called `props`:
+10. To add user-adjustable sliders for `outsideRadius` and `insideRadius`, declare `props`:

 ```js
 export let props = {